 - A potential list of the types of damages that you might be able to claim as part of your damages settlement for breast cancer.

-- A table that covers historical payments that we have seen victims of clinical negligence claim in the past to be used as a yardstick for judging how much compensation you might be able to claim.
+- A table that covers historical payments that we have seen victims of a clinical negligence claim in the past to be used as a yardstick for judging how much compensation you might be able to claim.

 - Info covering the Conditional Fee Agreement (CFA) that Legal Expert offers to all victims of clinical negligence in the UK as the simplest and most financially risk-free way to make a claim.